Festivals, Prayers & Services

 The Covenant & Land Management: how to run the Kingdom of God on earth

-Leviticus 25:23 says, “the land shall not be sold into perpetuity, for the land is mine; with me you are but resident aliens and my tenants”.
+In the time of Joshua, the Land was to be divided equally between the tribes, with each clan receiving a plot of land that would adequately sustain their needs.
+The whole purpose of the Jubilee Year was to return this ancestral land lost through sale or debt to its original owners.
+Leviticus 25:23 says, “the land shall not be sold into perpetuity, for the land is Mine; with me you are but resident aliens and My tenants”.
 And Isaiah 5:8 speaks against those “who join house to house, who add field to field, until there is room for no one but you, and you are left to live alone in the midst of the land!”

 Torah legislates against the gathering of more and more land into fewer and fewer hands, and the Prophets protest bitterly against those who strive to accumulate land that rightfully belongs to everyone.
 Land is the source of life, the vital means for the poor to make an independent living.
 It therefore cannot be treated or sold like a commercial